TWC #055: Should I keep taking the pill during menopause?

 Other barrier methods such as diaphragms or cervical caps are less reliable, but can be used in combination with spermicides.

-Natural methods such as cycle monitoring are no longer safe due to the irregular cycles during the menopause.
+Natural methods such as cycle monitoring are no longer safe due to the irregular cycles during menopause.

-We hope this information will help you to better understand the menopause and take practical steps to deal with it.
-If you need personal advice or support on your journey through the menopause, contact The Women Circle here.
+We hope this information will help you to better understand menopause and take practical steps to deal with it.
+If you need personal advice or support on your journey through menopause, contact The Women Circle here.

 In our next edition, again on Saturday at 9am, we will cover more aspects of the menopause and women’s health.
 Stay informed and feel good in this special phase of life.